-Table 10.21: Arc-by-arc synchrotron radiated power for both the accelerated and decelerated beams (only one beam in Arc 6) along with a number of 2-nd harmonic RF cryomodules required to compensate energy loss.
+Table 10.20: Arc-by-arc synchrotron radiated power for both the accelerated and decelerated beams (only one beam in Arc 6) along with a number of 2-nd harmonic RF cryomodules required to compensate energy loss.

-The compensating cryomodules are placed into Linac 1 side of the racetrack, before the bending section of Arc 1, Arc 3, and Arc 5 and after the bending section of Arc 2, Arc 4, and Arc 6.
-This saves space on Linac 2 side to better fit the IP line and the bypasses.
-Note that with the current vertical separation of 0.5 m it will not be possible to stack the cryomodules on top of each other; therefore, they will occupy 36 m on the Arc 4 and Arc 6 side and 18 m on the Arc 3 and Arc 5 side of the racetrack.
-Each of the compensating cavities in Arc 5 needs to transfer up to 1 MW to the beam.
-Although a 1 MW continuous wave klystron are available [762], the cryomodule integration and protection system will require a careful design.
+The compensating cryomodules are placed into Linac 1 side of the racetrack, before the bending 6230 section of Arc 1, Arc 3, and Arc 5 and after the bending section of Arc 2, Arc 4, and Arc 6.
+6231 This saves space on Linac 2 side to better fit the IP line and the bypasses.
+Note that with the 6232 current vertical separation of 0.5 m it will not be possible to stack the cryomodules on top of 6233 each other; therefore, they will occupy 36 m on the Arc 4 and Arc 6 side and 18 m on the Arc 3 and Arc 5 side of the racetrack.
+Each of the compensating cavities in Arc 5 needs to transfer 6235 up to 1 MW to the beam.
+Although a 1 MW continuous wave klystron are available [738], the 6236 cryomodule integration and protection system will require a careful design.
 Tab.
-10.21 shows the energy loss for each arc and the corresponding synchrotron radiated power, along with number of cryomodules at 1603.2 MHz RF frequency required to replenish the energy loss.
+10.20 shows the 6237 energy loss for each arc and the corresponding synchrotron radiated power, along with number 6238 of cryomodules at 1603.2 MHz RF frequency required to replenish the energy loss.

-10.6.7 LINAC Configuration and Infrastructure
+6240 10.6.7 LINAC Configuration and Infrastructure

-Since the power supplied to the beam in the main linars will be recovered, the average RF power 6566 requirements at 802 MHz are relatively small and determined by the needs to handle transients 6567 and microphonics.
-6568 the estimated power lost in each arc depending on beam energy; these power values must be supplied by the 6 2-nd harmonic RF systems.
+Since the power supplied to the beam in the main linacs will be recovered, the average RF power requirements at 802 MHz are relatively small and determined by the needs to handle transients and microphonics.

-The RF power required for the second-harmonic RF system however is substantial - it can be 6569 estimated from Tab.
-10.14 with the nominal current of 20 mA.
+The RF power required for the second-harmonic RF system however is substantial - it can be estimated from Tab.
+10.13 with the nominal current of 20 mA.
 Tab.
-10.21 above summarizes 6570
+10.20 above summarizes the estimated power lost in each arc depending on beam energy; these power values must be supplied by the 6 2-nd harmonic RF systems.

-6573 The RF infrastructure required at 802 MHz
+6248 The RF infrastructure required at 802 MHz